Vistaprint UX Challenge: Enable the user to make multiple editions of a business card

 The goal of this challenge was to make the tools offered on Vistaprint's website easier and more user-friendly, so that users can spend more of their time customizing their products and marketing themselves through Vistaprint.

-I will here summarize one of these three challenges, namely my efforts to simplify how you can make multiple editions of a business card.
+Here is how I worked to simplify how you can make multiple editions of a business card.

 User and task description

 Let's imagine George.